We have a proud history and tradition of providing quality care for all people, with a focus on health, aged and community care.

 In 2007, Catholic Healthcare took its first steps outside NSW, working with the Sisters of Perpetual Adoration and the Archdiocese of Brisbane at residential aged care services in Brisbane and Ipswich.

 In 2012, a new service opened in Northbridge, Sydney and in 2014 a new retirement community was opened at Croydon.
-In 2017, we opened a brand new aged care service in Bathurst, and are soon to open a new service on the existing McQuoin Park site in Wahroonga.
+In 2017, we opened a brand new aged care service in Bathurst, and in 2018 we opened the new McQuoin Park, Wahroonga and Villa Maria Eastern Heights.

 We now own or operate some 40 residential aged care services and 10 retirement living communities.